Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Methodology

-If the subject is moving ($\left\Vert \myss{_{F}^{S}}{}{v}\right\Vert \neq0$), it is still possible to orbit around $S$ while keeping it centered in the camera view.
-We exploit symmetry in order to illustrate this in an intuitive way and assume, without limiting generality, that the subject is moving along the negative X axis with $\myss{^{n}}{_{t}}{\dot{\psi}}>0$ and $\gamma=\frac{\pi}{2}$.
-To keep the subject centered in the camera, the speed of airship $n$ must always match the subject velocity component perpendicular to the camera axis.
-Since the airship is also orbiting, this adds to the rotation speed at the current radius.
-Thus $\left\Vert \myss{_{F}^{n}}{_{t}}{v}\right\Vert$ should now be
+If the subject is moving ($\left\Vert \myss{_{F}^{S}}{}{\bm{v}}\right\Vert \neq0$) (Fig.~\ref{fig:orbit} inset), it is still possible to orbit around $S$ while keeping it centered in the camera view.
+To illustrate this intuitively, we mirror and rotate the system until, without limiting generality, the subject is moving along the negative X axis with $\myss{^{n}}{_{t}}{\dot{\psi}}>0$ and $\gamma=\frac{\pi}{2}$.
+To keep the subject centered in the camera, the speed of airship $n$ must change to match the projected subject velocity component perpendicular to the camera axis.
+Adding to the airships orbital speed $\myss{_{S}^{n}}{_{t}}{r}\myss{^{n}}{_{t}}{\dot{\psi}}$ we calculate